lucabelluccini/lego-rc-car/README.md

 * Raspberry Pi 3 or Zero W (any other battery powered board is potentially compatible)
 * Raspicam (or any compatible camera)
-* Any Arduino board or ESP8266 or ESP32
+* Any Arduino board or ESP8266 or ESP32 (for a compact board with RpiZeroW, [ESP IoT pHat](https://github.com/pimoroni/espiot-phat)
 * An IR Led and a resistor

 ## Current features